 You might find these sites helpful:

-Of course, it goes without saying that you and your pooch will need to share these spaces with other walkers.
+Of course, it goes without saying that you and your dog will need to share these spaces with other walkers.
 So please follow basic rules:

 - Ensure your dog is on a lead, unless otherwise specified.

-- Check your local government website for information about off-leash areas.
+- Local parks: Check your local council website for information about off-leash areas.